Brent Bommentre

 Brent Bommentre (born May 10, 1984) is an American former competitive ice dancer.
 With partner Kimberly Navarro, he is the 2008 Four Continents bronze medalist and a two-time (2008 & 2009) U.S. national bronze medalist.

 Personal life

-Bommentre was born May 10, 1984 in Chestnut Hill, Philadelphia.
+Bommentre was born May 10, 1984, in Chestnut Hill, Philadelphia.
 He attended Drexel University.
-He graduated from U.C.
-Berkley's Haas School of Business with a degree in Business Administration and a minor in Global Development in 2019.
+He graduated from UC Berkeley's Haas School of Business with a degree in Business Administration and a minor in Global Development in 2019.
 He has two younger sisters, Ashley and Brianne.
-He married Karen Casperson on July 4, 2020 and they reside in Hailey, Idaho.
+He married Karen Casperson on July 4, 2020, and they reside in Hailey, Idaho.

 Career

 Bommentre was the manager of Black Tie Ski Rentals of Sun Valley from December 2019- April 2020 in Ketchum, Idaho.
 The company provides premier ski rentals and delivery services to the Sun Valley area.